 What is edema?

-Anasarca or extreme generalized edema refers to the severe, widespread accumulation of fluid in the all of the tissues and cavities of the body at the same time.
+Anasarca, also known as extreme generalized edema is severe, widespread accumulation of fluid in the all of the tissues and cavities of the body at the same time.

 This article focuses mainly on leg and feet edema (peripheral edema), but these are other forms of edema that are typically named depending on the parts of the body affected:

 - Cerebral edema is an accumulation of excess fluid in the brain.

 - Angioedema is swelling underneath the skin.
 Unlike hives, which affect the surface of the skin, angioedema affects the deeper layers of the skin and often occurs on the face.

 - Hereditary angioedema is a rare genetic condition that causes the capillaries to release fluids into surrounding tissue, which results in edema.

 - Papilledema is swelling of the optic nerve of the eye that is a result of pressure inside the skull and around the brain (intracranial pressure).

 - Macular edema is a swelling of the portion of the eye that perceives central, detailed vision (the macula).